Your questions answered (for Swedish and Non-Swedish citizens)

 The Swedish Police Authority is responsible for the application of this decision and questions are referred to them in the first instance.

 The Swedish Government decided to temporarily stop non-essential travel to Sweden to mitigate the effects of the COVID-19 outbreak and reduce the spread of the virus.
-The entry ban has been in effect since 19 March and will initially apply for 30 days.
+The entry ban has been in effect since 19 March and is prolongued several times now until October 31st, 2020.
 The entry ban does not affect travel from another EU country to Sweden.

 Allowed to enter Sweden/exemptions from the entry ban (NB: see the link above for complete information, the following is not an exhaustive list.)